Shawabty of Hetepef-Hesu(?)

 Findspot: Egypt, Giza, Pit G 7632 A, room 2 (= room A IV), in coffin

 Not On View

 This shawabty dates to the Late Period.
 The typology of this period consists of a tripartite wig, long beard, back pillar and base, with the figure holding the pick on the right shoulder and hoe and cord to a small seed bag on the left.
 Here the arms are crossed opposite right over left.
 The incised text is on the flat back of the figure, no back pillar is present.
 The shawabty is crudely formed with little detail present.
 The back is flat and there is no wig line or seed bag.
-There are finger impressions on the back.
-The object is broken in two pieces.
+There are finger impressions on the back and brown discoloration on the head and shoulders.

 An ancient Egyptian shawabty is a funerary figurine that was intended to magically animate in the Afterlife in order to act as a proxy for the deceased when called upon to tend to field labor or other tasks.
 This expressed purpose was sometimes written on the shawabty itself in the form of a “Shawabty Spell,” of which versions of various lengths are known.
 Shorter shawabty inscriptions could also just identify the deceased by name and, when applicable, title(s).
 However, many shawabtys carry no text at all.
 The ideal number of such figurines to include in a tomb or burial seems to have varied during different time periods.

 From Giza, Pit G 7632 A, room 2 (= room A IV), in coffin.
 1925 : excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of Egypt.